SAP-samples/btp-s4hana-nocode-extension/prepare/setupSAPBuildApps.md

 Otherwise, use the following steps to set up your account.
 As an alternative you could also use the provided [Terraform script](https://github.com/SAP-samples/btp-terraform-samples/blob/main/released/discovery_center/mission_4024/README.md).

-The quick set up below does not offer the **Mobile Services** configuration, so if you intend to [Build Your App and Install it on a Mobile Device](../create-application/mobile_services/README.md), you should use the detailed setup below.
+The quick set up does not offer the **Mobile Services** configuration, so if you intend to build your app and install it on a mobile device, you should use the detailed setup below, and this is also the preferred optionto set it up on your SAP BTP subaccount.

 ## Manual Setup